berkeleymt/berkeley.mt/content/news/2026-09-14_bmt-2026-and-online-registration-open.md

 To get familiar with the style and difficulty of the tournament, check out past problems in [our archive](/archives/).
 Questions may be directed to
 <team@berkeley.mt>.

+## Frequently Asked Questions

+See our [FAQ page](/faqs/) for answers to common questions about registration, eligibility, and more.